LacunaSoftware/docs/docs.en-us/articles/psc/on-premises/configure-oidc.md

   * **CORS origins**: `<applicationURL>` without trailing slash.
   * **Post Logout**: `<applicationURL>` without trailing slash.
 * **Allowed Identification Scopes**: mark all scopes
-* **Allowed API scopes**: mark the `PSC` scope
+* **Allowed API scopes**: mark the `PSC` API scope
+* Mark the `Is email required?` checkbox
-* It is recommended to select the option `Verify user's email` so only verified email users are allowed to complete the login process.
+* It is recommended to mark the option `Verify user's email` so only verified email users are allowed to complete the login process.

 > [!WARNING]
 > Don't forget to save your changes by clicking the button at the end of the page.